BhallaLab/moose/docs/user/Rdesigneur/index.rst

 ============================

 MOOSE is the Multiscale Object-Oriented Simulation Environment.
 It can do all these calculations together.
 One of its major uses is to make biologically detailed models that combine electrical and chemical signaling.
-This document describes the salient features of the GUI and Kinetickit of MOOSE
+This document describes the salient features of the Rdesigneur, a interface to the multiscale modeling capabilities in MOOSE
 Contents:

 .. toctree::